Engineering Hierarchical Symmetries: Implementing Hierarchical Symmetries

-We realize such a symmetry hierarchy dynamically, by imprinting it iteratively in the structure of the effective Hamiltonian~\eqref{eq:Q}, order by order in the IFE.
-The Floquet unitary at (hierarchy) level-$n$ is constructed recursively as
+We realize such a symmetry hierarchy dynamically by imprinting it iteratively in the structure of the effective Hamiltonian~\eqref{eq:Q}, order by order in the IFE.
+The Floquet unitary at (hierarchy) level $n$ is constructed recursively as

-where $l_{n} {=} 3{\times}2^{n}{-}2$ is the length of drive sequence, and we set $Q_0 {=} H_0$, cf.~Fig.~\ref{fig:scheme}(a).
-The effective stroboscopic generator at level-$n$ is defined via the relation, $U_{F,n} {\equiv} e^{-i l_n T Q_n}$ \footnote{Note the difference in notation between $Q_{[M]}$ which denotes the effective IFE Hamiltonian truncated to order $M$, and $Q_n$ which conserves the symmetry group $G_n$.}.
-In~\ref{sec:sm1}, we prove by induction that the corresponding IFE approximation at order $m$, $Q_n^{(m)}{\propto}T^m$ [cf.~Eq.~\eqref{eq:Q}], preserves the symmetry group $G_{n-m}$, $(n{-}m{\geq}0)$, and breaks explicitly all higher symmetries up the ladder.
-The key ingredient of this construction is that, in Eq.~\eqref{eq:general_seq}, the prefactors in front of the two $Q_{n-1}$ operators differ by a sign, ensuring the exact cancellation of $G_n$ symmetry-breaking terms in the leading order (time-average) $Q_n^{(0)}$.
+where $l_{n} {=} 3{\times}2^{n}{-}2$ is the length of the drive sequence and we set $Q_0 {=} H_0$, cf.~Fig.~\ref{fig:scheme}(a).
+The effective stroboscopic generator at level $n$ is defined via the relation, $U_{F,n} {\equiv} e^{-i l_n T Q_n}$ \footnote{Note the difference in notation between $Q_{[M]}$ which denotes the effective IFE Hamiltonian truncated to order $M$, and $Q_n$ which conserves the symmetry group $G_n$.}.
+If $H_0$ preserves no symmetry, i.e., $G_0$ corresponds to the trivial group, $U_{F,n}$ also preserves no symmetry.
+In Sec.~\ref{sec:sm1}, we prove, by induction, that the corresponding IFE approximation at order $m$, $Q_n^{(m)}{\propto}T^m$ [cf.~Eq.~\eqref{eq:Q}] preserves the symmetry group $G_{n-m}$, $(n{-}m{\geq}0)$ and explicitly breaks all higher symmetries up the ladder.
+The key ingredient of this construction is that, in Eq.~\eqref{eq:general_seq}, the prefactors in front of the two $Q_{n-1}$ operators differ by a sign, ensuring the exact cancellation of $G_n$ symmetry-breaking terms in the leading order (time average) $Q_n^{(0)}$.

+To observe the effect in the dynamics, note that if we start from a symmetry-broken initial state, i.e., the order parameters, or if conserved quantities associated with each symmetry exhibit nonzero expectation values, these symmetries will be revealed in the dynamics of the system via the occurrence of a hierarchical series of prethermal plateaus, cf.~Fig.~\ref{fig:scheme}(c).
+Only when these conserved quantities have nonzero expectation values in the initial state can we track their long-time decay towards the trivial value at infinite temperature; hence, this defines a requirement for the initial states we will consider below.

+Dynamically, we expect that different prethermal plateaus exhibit hierarchical lifetimes that can be systematically prolonged by simply increasing the driving frequency.
+For a small driving period, the corresponding timescales are well separated since symmetry breaking occurs hierarchically, i.e., order by order in the IFE (see Sec.~\ref{sec:applns} for a more detailed discussion).